UBCAgroBot/navigation-2019-2023/README.md

 - example : `python create_dataset.py -v sim` or `python create_dataset.py -v crop -i 60 -o`

 `test_pf.py:`
-  - runs performance tests on any of the algorithms against any video with an optional GUI
+  - runs performance tests on seesaw ~~(any of the algorithms)~~ against any video with an optional GUI
   - reports `framerate`, `time-to-finish`, `vanishing point uptime`, `avg time to process frame`
   - arguments :
     - `-a/--alg` : name of algorithm